Accessing via Map Libraries and GDAL Scripts

 • Tiled Group Name - MODIS Aqua CorrectedReflectance TrueColor tileset

 • Time - Insert the date (e.g. 2013-08-21) or datetime (e.g. 2013-08-21T00:00:00Z) you are requesting.
+If no time is provided, you can add an option to your GDAL command to specify the value, e.g., -oo Change=time:2020-02-05

 In this example, the following XML file is created and saved to your local file system.
 Then the gdal_translate command shown below is run with your desired area of interest and output dimensions.